PHASE-Net: Physics-Grounded Harmonic Attention System for Efficient Remote Photoplethysmography Measurement: Conclusion

 \section{Conclusion}

-In this paper, we introduced PHASE-Net, a physics-grounded rPPG model that embodies a damped harmonic oscillator through a causal (finite) convolution.
+In this paper, we introduced PHASE-Net, a physics-grounded rPPG model that embodies a damped harmonic oscillator through a causal convolution.
 The design couples an adaptive spatial filter and a Zero-FLOPs Axial Swapper (ZAS) with a compact GTCN.
 Experiments demonstrate a strong balance of accuracy, cross-domain robustness, and efficiency.
 We hope this work encourages moving from heuristic stacking toward principled, task-specific inductive biases for modeling physiological signals from video.
 Building on this foundation, future work can explore extending the physics-based formulation to multi-task physiological sensing, such as respiration or blood pressure.
-Moreover, the modular nature of PHASE-Net makes it readily adaptable to other video-based biomedical applications where interpretability and domain generalization are critical.